-Its research is the latest in a line of findings that have periodically bashed active fund managers
+Its research is the latest in a line of findings that have periodically bashed active fund managers for underperformance.

 In global equity funds, for example, Vanguard found that 64% of managers underperformed their benchmarks over the 15 years to 2014, while more than 87% of global bond managers underperformed their benchmarks over the same period.